John McGeoch: 1977–1980: Magazine and Visage

-In April 1977 McGeoch's Manchester student flatmate Malcolm Garrett introduced him to Howard Devoto, who had recently left the band Buzzcocks and was looking for a guitarist to form a band with.
-The pair formed a new act entitled Magazine, along with Barry Adamson, Bob Dickinson and Martin Jackson.
-The new band released its debut single, "Shot by Both Sides" in January 1978.
-The song's music was written by Pete Shelley with new Devoto lyrics (the Buzzcocks version was titled "Lipstick"); on release it reached #41 on the UK Singles Chart.
-(The same year McGeoch graduated from Manchester Polytechnic).
+In April 1977, McGeoch's Manchester student flatmate Malcolm Garrett introduced him to Howard Devoto, who had recently left the band Buzzcocks and was looking for a guitarist to form a new band.
+The pair formed Magazine with Barry Adamson, Bob Dickinson and Martin Jackson.
+The band released its debut single, "Shot by Both Sides" in January 1978.
+The music was written by Pete Shelley with lyrics by Devoto, and the single reached number 41 on the UK Singles Chart.
+That same year, McGeoch graduated from Manchester Polytechnic.

-McGeoch went on to play on Magazine's first three albums, Real Life (1978), Secondhand Daylight (1979) and The Correct Use of Soap (1980).
-He left the band in 1980 shortly after the release of the latter album, frustrated with its lack of commercial success despite its recognition with music press critics.
+McGeoch played on Magazine’s first three albums, Real Life (1978), Secondhand Daylight (1979) and The Correct Use of Soap (1980).
+He remained with the band through the release and promotion of The Correct Use of Soap, touring the album during 1980 and playing his final show with Magazine in August.
+He left the band that September to officially join Siouxsie and the Banshees, reportedly disappointed by Magazine’s continued lack of sustained commercial success despite strong critical acclaim.

-In 1979, while still a member of Magazine, McGeoch joined Steve Strange's electronic band Visage along with erstwhile Magazine bandmates Adamson and Dave Formula, recording songs for their first single "Tar" and later, in 1980, for their eponymous album Visage, McGeoch playing guitar and saxophone on the record.

-Although he saw Visage as something of a joke, the band provided McGeoch with early professional credibility and success.
-The band's single "Fade to Grey" went to #1 in a number of European countries and McGeoch said the money from the song allowed him to buy a house.
-McGeoch did not record on the group's second album, The Anvil, as it was recorded in London and he was unable to participate.
+In 1979, while still a member of Magazine, McGeoch joined Steve Strange's electronic band Visage alongside Magazine bandmates Adamson and Dave Formula.
+He recorded guitar and saxophone parts for the band's first single "Tar" and later contributed to their 1980 self-titled album Visage.
+The band proved commercially successful, with the single "Fade to Grey" reaching number one in several European countries.
+McGeoch later said the income from the song allowed him to buy a house.
+He did not record on the group's second album, The Anvil, as it was recorded in London while he was away touring with Siouxsie and the Banshees.

 While still a member of Magazine and Visage, McGeoch also worked occasionally with other bands.
 In mid-1980 he recorded most of the guitar work on Gen X's album Kiss Me Deadly at AIR Studios in London.
-He left Magazine during that time.
 In September 1980 he guested with Skids for a Peel Session, standing in for Stuart Adamson who was unwell.
-Other session work included Tina Turner's comeback track with the British Electric Foundation and for Propaganda He also collaborated with ex-Magazine drummer John Doyle on Ken Lockie's album The Impossible.
+Later session work included Tina Turner's comeback track with the British Electric Foundation and for Propaganda He also collaborated with ex-Magazine drummer John Doyle on Ken Lockie's album The Impossible.